Pete Way

-Peter Frederick Way born to Ruth(nee Bolton) and Frederick Way (7 August 1950 – 14 August 2020) was an English bassist.
-He was the co-founder and original bassist of the rock band UFO from 1968 to 1982; he briefly rejoined the band in 1988–1989 and full-time from 1991 to 2008.
-He was also a founding member of Waysted and Fastway and notably played with Michael Schenker Group and Ozzy Osbourne.
+Peter Frederick Way (7 August 1950 – 14 August 2020) was an English bass guitarist.
+He was a co-founder and the original bassist of the rock band UFO from 1968 to 1982; he rejoined the band briefly in 1988–1989 and full-time from 1991 to 2008.
+He was a founder member of Waysted and Fastway, and notably played with Michael Schenker Group and Ozzy Osbourne.

 Career

 Pete Way grew up in Enfield, London.
 He started playing bass guitar in bands with friends from high school.
-He and guitarist Mick Bolton became friends and they and a drummer formed their first serious band, The Boyfriends.
+He and guitarist Mick Bolton became friends and, along with a drummer, formed their first serious band, the Boyfriends.
 After high school, Way left home at 17 and worked at a maritime insurance company and as a civil servant in the Ministry of Defence.

-The band eventually added singer Phil Mogg to the line-up and changed the band's name to Hocus Pocus.
+The band eventually added singer Phil Mogg to the lineup and changed its name to Hocus Pocus.
 After the drummer had a nervous breakdown resulting from drug abuse, he was replaced by Andy Parker.
 They subsequently changed the band's name again, becoming UFO.
 After two studio albums with original guitarist Bolton, the band recruited the guitar wunderkind Michael Schenker from Scorpions.
-Later the band signed on guitarist/keyboardist and long-time friend Paul Raymond.
+Later, the band signed on guitarist/keyboardist and long-time friend Paul Raymond.
 Paul 'Tonka' Chapman replaced Schenker in the early 1980s.
 The group released many albums and singles and had two UK top 40 hits.

 Disliking the more commercially accessible direction UFO were taking in the early 1980s, Way jumped ship to form Fastway with former Motörhead guitarist "Fast" Eddie Clarke.
 Way was unable to extricate himself from a contract he signed with Chrysalis and stepped down to play bass for Ozzy Osbourne during the Diary of a Madman tour.

-In 1982, Way formed the punningly titled Waysted with Fin Muir, Paul Raymond, Frank Noon and Ronnie Kayfield.
+In 1982, Way formed the punningly titled Waysted with Fin Muir, Paul Raymond, Frank Noon, and Ronnie Kayfield.
 Their debut album Vices was released in 1982 and reached number 78 in the UK Albums Chart.
-The band's third album, Save your Prayers, where Muir was replaced by Tyketto vocalist Danny Vaughn (Daniel T. Himler) was their most successful in America where it reached number 185 in the Billboard 200.
+The band's third album, Save your Prayers, where Muir was replaced by Tyketto vocalist Danny Vaughn (Daniel T. Himler), was their most successful in America, where it reached number 185 in the Billboard 200.

-After briefly rejoining the band during the 1988–1989 period, Way joined Phil Mogg in the reformed UFO in 1991 and recorded six more albums with the band within the next 17 years: High Stakes & Dangerous Men (1992), Walk on Water (1995), Covenant (2000), Sharks (2002), You Are Here (2004) and The Monkey Puzzle (2006).
-Health issues forced him to leave the band once again in 2008.
+After briefly rejoining UFO in 1988–1989, Way joined Phil Mogg in the reformed band in 1991 and recorded six more albums with them in the next 17 years: High Stakes & Dangerous Men (1992), Walk on Water (1995), Covenant (2000), Sharks (2002), You Are Here (2004) and The Monkey Puzzle (2006).
+Health issues forced him to leave the band in 2008.